1dv031/syllabus/examination/part_1/examination.md

 1. How many packets were exchanged?
 2. How much data was sent?
 3. What was the average packet size?
-4. How much data did each communicating party send?
-5. Can we see/reconstruct the communication to gain any knowledge about its content/data?

 <br />
 Hint: You will find useful functions in the menus under "Analyze" and "Statistics".
 For more information about Wireshark you can try [the user guide](https://www.wireshark.org/docs/wsug_html_chunked/) or look around at the web site, [wireshark.org](https://www.wireshark.org/), where you also can download Wireshark.